 The Buffalo Valley Recreation Authority has seven (7) members; consisting of four (4) resident representatives from East Buffalo Township and three (3) from Lewisburg Borough.
 All members are appointed by their respective municipalities for five (5) year staggered terms.
 The mission of the Buffalo Valley Recreation Authority (BVRA) is to provide comprehensive, year-round, recreation programs for people of all ages and abilities.

-Buffalo Valley Regional Police Commission
+Buffalo Valley Regional Police Commission (BVRPD)

 Oversight of the Buffalo Valley Regional Police Department is provided by a five (5) member Police Commission, consisting of two representatives from East Buffalo Township and two representatives from Lewisburg Borough, each serving two year staggered terms; and one at-large member, whose appointment alternates between the two municipalities.
 Each municipality, on an annual basis, also appoints one alternate member, who may take part in meeting discussions but does not have voting authority unless substituting for an absent Commission Member.